We are the controller responsible for personal data we collect about you.

 - Themis Solutions Inc (known as “Clio”) (practice management software)

-- Elephant Creative Solutions Limited (marketing and PR services)
+- ELE Global Limited (marketing and PR services)

-- The Rocket Science Group LLC (known as “MailChimp”) (email marketing services)
+- The Rocket Science Group LLC (“Mailchimp”) (customer relationship management services)

 Some of our service providers store personal data outside the UK or EEA so their processing of your personal data will involve a transfer of data outside the UK or EEA.
-Where this is the case, we will ensure that it will only be transferred to countries that have been identified as providing adequate protection for personal data (like New Zealand), or to a third party where we have approved a transfer mechanism in place to protect your personal data – for example, by requiring the service provider to enter into the European Commission’s Standard Contractual Clauses, or by ensuring the entity is Privacy Shield certified (for transfers to US-based third parties).
-Microsoft’s Privacy Shield certification is here and Mailchimp’s is here.
+Where this is the case, we will ensure that it will only be transferred to countries that have been identified as providing adequate protection for personal data (like countries in the EU), or to a third party where the transfer will be protected by appropriate safeguards, namely the use of standard data protection clauses adopted or approved by the Information Commissioner’s Office.

 For further information, please contact us